DirectOutput/DirectOutput/README.md

 **DO NOT** install DOF **anywhere** within the Windows **C:\Program Files** tree or any other Windows system folders.
-Windows has some special security rules for system folders that can make DOF malfunction if installed there.
-It's best to use a custom folder like C:\DirectOutput.
+Windows has some special security rules for system folders, which can make DOF malfunction if installed there.
+It's best to use a plain folder like C:\DirectOutput.

-In the distant past, some people ran into mysterious problems (that were never explained or understood) that *seemed* to be related to using path names that contained spaces, and/or were on drives other than C:\ (or, more specifically, the drive containing Windows).
-If DOF is acting weird or just not working, and your install path sounds like what I just described, you might try reinstalling in that C:\DirectOutput folder as a first troubleshooting step just to rule out the mysterious space/E: problem.
+In the distant past, a few people ran into mysterious problems that *seemed* to be related to using path names that contained spaces, and/or were on drives other than C:\ (or, more precisely, whichever drive Windows boots from).
+Those problems were never explained, so I'm not sure the notion that they were path-related was ever true, but that was the best theory anyone could come up with at the time.
+So, if DOF is acting weird or just not working, and you chose a custom install path instead of the basic C:\DirectOutput, you might try reinstalling in C:\DirectOutput, just to rule out the path name as the source of trouble.

 ## About DOF